fluid-project/jira-to-11ty/src/issues/KETTLE-44.md

 1\.
 Use ESLint and remove JSHint\
 2\.
 Use a 1.0.x version of Grunt and all Grunt plugins.

-@@Antranig Basman, I was planning to submit a small PR for this unless you, @@Cindy Li, or someone else on the team was already taking it on.
+Antranig Basman, I was planning to submit a small PR for this unless you, Cindy Li, or someone else on the team was already taking it on.